 As much as possible the program strives to retain the fun factor, while steadily imparting skills in technique, understanding, playing competitively in matches and preparing for a professional career.

 Throughout the season, the curriculum emphasizes on the dynamics of soccer that contribute to superior performance.
 The evaluation, while still based on previous parameters (subjective and objective analysis) continues to take into account this interrelationship when assessing a player’s ability.
 Objective analysis has been fused into application and is judged alongside other elements of subjective analysis and every weekend’s execution within the curriculum (shooting and heading, passing, dribbling and ball control).

-Skills, vision, tactical insight, application and execution are keenly monitored.
-Tremendous emphasis is put on creativity, skill and judgment during team play.
-Evaluation for acceptance and retention into the Planet program also takes an added dimension.
-In season 43,players were assessed on more than 14 different skills that included natural abilities in mental retention and processing, skills, agility, speed, longevity, personality and attitude.
-There is also a Personal Responsibility for Individual Player Improvement.At Ligi Ndogo,players are encouraged to take initiative as part of cognitive development.
+We continue to monitor , skills, vision, tactical insight, application and execution.
+Tremendous emphasis is also put on creativity, skill and judgment during team play.
+Evaluation for acceptance and retention into the Planet program takes a new dimension from this season.Previously,players were assessed on 14 different skills that included natural abilities in mental retention and processing, skills, agility, speed, longevity, personality and attitude.
+Note: This time players will be evaluated on 22 aspects of technical,tactical,physical,psychological and social abilities.

 ENHANCING PLAYER DEVELOPMENT

 Players develop in response to an environment where technique and tactical awareness is set up in structured free play and emphasized in constant and numerous ball touches.
-Every season,this is brought out via small sided games and goal oriented fun games.
+This was brought out via small sided games and goal oriented fun games.
 These have become a major part of the seasonal evaluation.

 OBSERVABLE Vs METRIC ANALYSIS